-When creating a Payment Method in the Zuora API, use the
+When creating a Payment Method through the Zuora API, you can use the SOAP

 The PayPal BAID payment method you create must have an account ID; the payment method account cannot be anonymous.
 You can also use the Zuora API to create a subscription with a PayPal BAID payment method using the

 Follow the instructions to populate all the required payment method information and be sure to populate all the PayPal fields and payment method

 PaypalBaid: This is the billing agreement number.

 PaypalEmail: This is the PayPal email address associated with the billing agreement number.